microsoft/pxt-arcade/docs/skillmap/sc/sc2.md

 ---

-When you're done testing your project, click **Finish** to return to the main page to learn how to make it even more exciting.
+When you're done testing your project, click **Finish** to return to the main page to learn how to get passed the pit!